SerCom-KC/cartoon-network-schedule/next-showings.md

 09:00AM Teen Titans Go! - The Hive Five; More of the Same
 09:30AM The Amazing World of Gumball - The Bros; The Man
 10:00AM The Amazing World of Gumball - The Pizza; The Lie
-10:30AM Craig of the Creek - You're It; Monster in the Garden
+10:30AM Craig of the Creek - Monster in the Garden; You're It
 11:00AM Teen Titans Go! - And the Award for Sound Design Goes to Rob; Some of Their Parts
 11:30AM Teen Titans Go! - 40%, 40%, 20%; Cat's Fancy
 12:00PM Teen Titans Go! - Robin Backwards; Crazy Day
-12:30PM The Amazing World of Gumball - The Best; The Compilation
+12:30PM The Amazing World of Gumball - The Compilation; The Best
 01:00PM The Amazing World of Gumball - The Worst; The Stories
 01:30PM Unikitty! - Action Forest; Little Prince Puppycorn
 02:00PM Teen Titans Go! - Two Parter Part 1; Two Parter Part 2
 02:30PM Teen Titans Go! - The Return of Slade
 02:45PM Ben 10 - All Koiled Up
 03:00PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash; The Brood
-05:00PM Craig of the Creek - Dog Decider; Sunday Clothes
+05:00PM Craig of the Creek - Sunday Clothes; Dog Decider
 05:30PM Teen Titans Go! - Night Begins to Shine Special
 06:30PM The Amazing World of Gumball - The Flower; The Banana
-07:00PM Craig of the Creek - Escape from Family Dinner; Bring Out Your Beast
+07:00PM Craig of the Creek - Bring Out Your Beast; Escape from Family Dinner
 07:30PM The Amazing World of Gumball - The Phone; The Job

 ### Thursday, May 31st